merenlab/anvio.org/tutorials/pangenome-graphs/index.md

 comments: true
 ---

-With the tutorial on anvio pangenome graphs you can,
+The purpose of this tutorial is to familiarize you to the upcoming anvi'o pangenome graphs framework, with which you can,

-* **Identify and analyse** regions of hypervariability in your genomes
+* **Identify and analyse** regions of hypervariability in your genomes,
-* **Estimate similarity** between the genomes based on graph structures instead of e.g. genome similarity
+* **Estimate similarity** between the genomes based on graph structures instead of e.g. genome similarity,
-* **Interactively visualize** your pangenome graph and the impact of single genomes on the consensus graph
+* **Interactively visualize** your pangenome graph and the impact of single genomes on the consensus graph,
-* **Highlight** the distribution of paralogous gene clusters through their synteny-based subclusters
+* **Highlight** the distribution of paralogous gene clusters through their synteny-based subclusters,
-* **Summarize** distribution and frequency of common graph motifs into a nice table for downstream analysis
+* **Summarize** distribution and frequency of common graph motifs into a nice table for downstream analysis, and,
-* **Create** paper-ready pictures of gene synteny structures not visualizable with other tools
+* **Create** paper-ready visualizations of gene synteny structures not visualizable with other tools.

 {:.notice}
 You can use the anvi'o tutorial for pangenome graphs even if you haven't done any metagenomic work with anvi'o.
 All you need is an anvi'o installation, and a FASTA file for each of your genomes.

 ## Introduction

-The tutorial on anvi'o pangenome graphs described here will walk you through the following steps:
+This tutorial will walk you through the following steps:

-* Download and order a four genome dataset containing complete and draft genomes using {% include PROGRAM name="anvi-reorient-contigs" %}
+* Download and order a four genome dataset containing complete and draft genomes using {% include PROGRAM name="anvi-reorient-contigs" %},

-* Using the anvi'o pangenomics workflow to generate an anvi'o {% include ARTIFACT name="genomes-storage-db" %} and  {% include ARTIFACT name="pan-db" %} using the program {% include PROGRAM name="anvi-run-workflow" %}
+* Use {% include PROGRAM name="anvi-run-workflow" %} to generate an anvi'o {% include ARTIFACT name="genomes-storage-db" %} and {% include ARTIFACT name="pan-db" %},

-* Explain how to define a subset of the sequences to use with the {% include ARTIFACT name="interactive" text="anvi'o interactive interface" %} enabled by {% include PROGRAM name="anvi-display-pan" %}.
+* Define a subset of genomes for further analysis {% include ARTIFACT name="interactive" text="anvi'o interactive interface" %} enabled by ,
+* Survey the genomes using {% include PROGRAM name="anvi-display-pan" %} and identify a subset for further analysis,

-* Calculate a {% include ARTIFACT name="pan-graph" text="anvi'o pangenome graph" %} based on these sequences using {% include PROGRAM name="anvi-pan-graph" %}
+* Generate an {% include ARTIFACT name="pan-graph" text="anvi'o pangenome graph" %} using {% include PROGRAM name="anvi-pan-graph" %}

-* Step-by-step explanation of graph motifs in the {% include ARTIFACT name="interactive" text="anvi'o interactive interface" %} using {% include PROGRAM name="anvi-display-pan-graph" %}
+* Explain common graph motifs in the {% include ARTIFACT name="interactive" text="anvi'o interactive interface" %} using {% include PROGRAM name="anvi-display-pan-graph" %}.

+{:.warning}
+The anvi'o framework for pangenome graphs is still in development.
+Your input and suggestions are most welcome, and Alex thanks you in advance for your patience if/when occasional bugs appear out of nowhere :)

-## Prerequisites for the tutorial
+## Setting the stage

+The following steps will set the stage for us to jump into the action by ensuring that your computer is ready to generate pangenome graphs, and you have the necessary files in the right place.

 ### Anvi'o dependencies